doubaniux/boofilsic-rest/README.md

 All resources are returned in **JSON** format.

 ### Authentication
 This project adopts a simple application level authentication.
-Every request should contains a custom header `Secret-Key`, whose value should be the hashed SECRET_KEY using `SHA256` in `setting.py`.
+Every request should contains a custom header `Secret-Key`, whose value should be the hashed SECRET_KEY using `SHA256` in `setting.py`. **Change `Secret-Key` in production environment.**

 ### Book
 #### GET /books/